-Breastfeeding And Plugged Ducts
+Breastfeeding and Plugged Ducts

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 A plugged duct is a milk duct in your breast that is blocked.
 Milk ducts carry breast milk from the glands (small sacs) where it is made down to your nipple.
 When a duct is blocked, the flow of milk from the duct to your nipple may decrease or stop.
 Milk may build up and cause a tender lump to form in your breast.